Diving, Cayman Islands

 Read best practice when travelling with medicines on TravelHealthPro.

-Healthcare facilities in the Cayman Islands
+Healthcare in the Cayman Islands

 There are 3 well-equipped hospitals on Grand Cayman, 2 in the capital, George Town, and one in the Eastern part of the island.
 A smaller facility, Faith Hospital, on Cayman Brac, can cope with most routine medical and dental problems.